-We manage a Facebook group about France and get asked regularly about stereotypes and misconceptions.
+I manage a Facebook group about France and get asked regularly about stereotypes and misconceptions.
 There are truly a lot of outdated if not completely untrue myths about France and the French people.
-We have even encountered it ourselves in travel wise friends.
+I have even encountered it myself in travel wise friends.

-A while ago, we had people visit, visitors who generally travelled a lot but hadn’t been to France in years, and when they had been it was always to Paris.
-Visiting us was their first trip to the countryside of France.
+A little while ago, I had people visit, visitors who generally travelled a lot but hadn’t been to France in years.
+And when they had been, it was always to Paris.
+Visiting me was their first trip to the countryside of France.
 And they couldn’t get over the difference.
-They told us the French were helpful and friendly!
+They told me the French were helpful and friendly!
 It certainly showed me that even the most worldly can have misconceptions about a place.

 There is a very real conception that the French (and note they are lumped together as one), and especially the Parisians, are not friendly.
 I personally think this theory was generated by people who were not willing to try to speak even one, basic sentence in French, say ‘Parlez-vous anglais?’
 (Do you speak English.)
 And it is native English speakers who are the worst at trying.